rage/tmc-vscode/CONTRIBUTING.md

 A script, `./bin/validateRelease.sh`, is ran during the release process to ensure that

 - the `CHANGELOG.md` has an entry for the tagged version
+- the Welcome panel changelog (`./webview-ui/src/panels/Welcome.svelte`) has an entry for the tagged version
-- the `package.json` and `package-lock.json` has the same version number as the tagged version
+- the `package.json` version matches the tagged version

-You can update the `package-lock.json` version with `npm i --package-lock-only`.
+- all configured tmc-langs builds referenced from `config.js` exist on the download server

 You can run the script manually by giving the GitHub release tag you're going to use as an argument.
 For example `./bin/validateRelease.sh v3.0.0-prerelease`.